michaeltempleton/quicknode-takehome/README.md

 #### 1. Setting Environment Variables
 Please replace the default RPC URL variables `(RPC_RINKEBY_URL, RPC_ROPSTEN_URL, RPC_MAINNET_URL)` of this project's `.env` file with valid ones.

-The Ethereum Address can be changed via the `ETHEREUM_ADDRESS` variable.
+The ENS Name can be changed via the `ENS_NAME` variable.

 This project has validation that will prevent the query command from executing if any of the values are null or remain as the default value provided.